 What will the Curriculum be?

-Our Curriculum Team (Ximena Puig and Julia Buckingham) is developing a Place-Based Forest School model of learning that is directly tailored to the Kickapoo Valley Reserve, La Farge and the surrounding Driftless community.
+Our Curriculum Team (Ximena Puig and Julia Buckingham) developed and will continue to refine a Place-Based Forest School model of learning that is directly tailored to the Kickapoo Valley Reserve, La Farge and the surrounding Driftless community.

 KVFS will be based on the Forest School model and other child-centered pedagogies.